 |Course Title||AS/A Level Chemistry|

 To study three AS Levels or two AS Levels and one Applied Qualification then the entry requirements are six GCSEs at or above grade C/4 including three subjects or more at or above grade C/5.
-To study Chemistry your grades must include two GCSE grades A*-B (9-6) in Sciences (Core and Additional Science/Separate Sciences including Chemistry); and grades 9-5 (A*-C) in GCSE English and maths.
+To study Chemistry your grades must include two GCSE grades A*-B (9-6) in Sciences (Combined/Separate Sciences including Chemistry); and grade 9-5 (A*-C) in GCSE English and Maths.

 Throughout your time studying chemistry, you will develop and continuously demonstrate knowledge and understanding of scientific ideas, processes, techniques and procedures; qualities highly valued in the employment sector.
 In addition, you will enhance your ability to apply knowledge and understanding of scientific ideas in a practical and theoretical context.
 A good understanding and application of English is a necessity during the study of chemistry.
 Questions can require short or extended responses as an answer in order to demonstrate your understanding and application of the theoretical-basis of the subject matter.
 At least 20% of questioning in examinations will require maths-based reasoning.
 These questions may require the drawing, extrapolation and interpretation of graphs, transposition of equations, algebra, geometry, derivation and conversion of units and logarithms.
 A good understanding of mathematics from GCSE is necessary, and your skills will be further enhanced throughout the course.
 The combination of theoretical, analytical, mathematical and English skills that are possessed by successful students of chemistry are a key factor in making chemists such highly sought after students in the employment market, enabling this subject to transcend science alone and translate into the complex and varied job market.